VTON-IT: Virtual Try-On using Image Translation: Related Works

 \subsection{CP-VTON}

-A similar structure to VITON is adopted by CPVTON \cite{wang2018toward}, but it uses a neural network to learn the spatial transformation parameters of the TPS transformation present in its Geometric Matching Module (GMM).
-Therefore, the GMM will create a warped cloth image and a try-on module will fuse the warped cloth image to the target image of the person, preserving the precise features of the clothes.
+CPVTON \cite{wang2018toward} adopts a structure similar to VITON, but it utilizes a neural network to learn the spatial transformation parameters of the TPS transformation within its Geometric Matching Module (GMM).
+Consequently, the GMM generates a warped cloth image, and a try-on module fuses the warped cloth image with the target image of the person, preserving the precise features of the clothes.